Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

 Note that platforms can use the information they collect about the sellers' quality to induce a menu in many different ways.
 For example, giving badges to high quality sellers can influence the prices such sellers charge, the quantities they sell, and their market entry decisions \citep{hui2018certification}.
 Similarly, banning some low quality sellers can also influence the prices, the quantities sold, and the participating sellers' quality.

-We show that finding the optimal menu in the constrained price discrimination problem is equivalent to finding the optimal information structure.
-This equivalence proves to be beneficial for two reasons.
-First, deriving structural results in the constrained price discrimination problem (see Section \ref{Sec: price-dis}) is simpler than solving for the optimal information structure in a two-sided market model directly.
-This is similar to the Bayesian persuasion literature where the sender's optimization problem is usually reformulated in order to simplify the analysis (see \cite{kamenica2019bayesian} and Section \ref{Sec: Related lit}).
-Second, the constrained price discrimination problem is general and can capture different market arrangements and different two-sided market models.

-Using our results from the constrained price discrimination problem, we provide a broad set of conditions under which a simple information structure in which the platform bans a certain portion of low quality sellers and does not distinguish between participating sellers maximizes the platform's revenue.
-This resembles a common practice in ride-sharing and cleaning services platforms (in these cases the participating suppliers' review scores are typically so high that they do not reveal much information \citep{tadelis2016reputation}).
+Using our analysis of the constrained price discrimination problem, we provide a broad set of conditions under which a simple information structure in which the platform bans a certain portion of low quality sellers and does not distinguish between participating sellers maximizes the platform's revenue.
+This resembles a common practice in ride-sharing and cleaning services platforms (in these cases the participating suppliers' review scores are typically so high that they do not reveal much information \cite{tadelis2016reputation}).
 To obtain this result, we require two conditions.
 First, we require a regularity condition on the induced set of feasible menus in the constrained price discrimination problem; as we suggest later, this regularity condition is natural and likely to be satisfied in a wide range of market models.
 Given this regularity condition, our second requirement is an appropriate convexity condition on the demand; as we note, this condition reduces to the requirement that the demand elasticity is not too low.
-We also provide results involving only local demand elasticity that guide the market design decision of whether to share less information about sellers' quality.
+Furthermore, we show that these conditions are generally necessary for the optimality of the simple information structure in which the platform bans a certain portion of low quality sellers and does not distinguish between participating sellers.
+We also provide results involving only local demand elasticity conditions that guide the market design decision of whether to share less or more information about sellers' quality.
 We provide a simple example in Section \ref{Sec: toy} that illustrates the key features of our analysis.